MycroftAI/documentation/_posts/2018-04-13-meet-chris-mycrofts-new-lead-backend-developer.md

 &nbsp;

 <span style="font-weight: 400;">In 2016, Chris began working with another startup called Farmobile.
 The ag-tech company produced a device that extracted operational data from farming equipment with the goal of selling the data and sharing the profits with the farmer.
 At Farmobile, Chris led an effort to re-architect the backend code base to improve maintainability.
-His biggest win at Farmobile was a service that transferred files over cellular network to a device connected the farming equipment.
+His biggest win at Farmobile was a service that transferred files over a cellular network to a device connected to the farming equipment.
 This replaced a "boots on the ground" system where USB drives had to be delivered to farms. </span>

 &nbsp;